ArunSisarran/ctp-project/chatbot/HOW_TO_RUN.md

 4. Open `index.html` in browser
 5. Click chat button (💬) and start chatting!

-## Stopping the Server

-To stop the Flask API server:
-- Press `Ctrl+C` in the terminal where it's running

 ## Notes

 - The Flask API must be running for the chatbot to work
 - The chatbot uses conversation history (stored in memory, resets when server restarts)
 - Vector store is created automatically if it doesn't exist
 - The chatbot connects to `http://localhost:5000/api/chat` by default